For Diamond Alice 'The Hoister's Code' - Writing

 Long-listed - Thousand Films Screenwriting Competition 2019

-Emily Isaacs is a producer, writer and director originally from the West End, London.
+Emily Isaacs is a multi award-winning producer, writer and director originally from the West End, London.

 After recovering, she started working full-time again, and in 2017 she joined Drop Dead Films to manage the production of '13 Graves'.
 In 2018, she was included in the 'Yes She Cannes' awareness campaign for women in film at the Cannes Film Festival.
 In 2019, she completed a MA in Cultural and Creative Industries at Sussex University, just as '13 Graves' was released.

-She lives in Eastbourne with her husband and two children (both have Autism), and has two older children at college and university.
-When she can, she cross-stitches, knits, has been known to spin some fire poi, and bake with the kids.
+She lives in Eastbourne with her husband and two children (both have Autism, ADHD and attend special schools), and she has two older children at college and university.